 The aim of Sure Start was to create high quality learning environments to improve children’s ability to learn and help parents with supporting their children in this process.
 The idea was to intervene early and break the cycle of disadvantage

 The main specific outcome of Sure Start was the establishment of 3500 Sure Start Centres, initially established in low-income areas.
 These centres provided ‘integrated’ family, parenting, education, and health care support.
 Parents could attend Sure Start centres with their pre-school children for up to 12 hours a week.

 The problem with Sure Start is that although parents liked it there was no measurable improvement to the academic ability of the children who took part in it!

 Criticisms of Compensatory education

-- Critics have argued that by placing the blame on the child and his/her background, it diverts attention from the deficiencies of the educational system.
+Critics have argued that by placing the blame on the child and his/her background, it diverts attention from the deficiencies of the educational system.

-- Likely to only have limited success in raising achievement because they involve quite a modest redistribution of resources to poor areas.
+Compensatory education policies are likely to only have limited success in raising achievement because they involve quite a modest redistribution of resources to poor areas.
 They are unlikely to do much for the inequalities in the wider society which lead to poor achievement

 Early intervention may be intrusive – it involves monitoring the poor more than the rich.

 Compensatory Education is the solution to cultural deprivation, so any of the criticisms of cultural deprivation theory can also be applied to Compensatory Education.